 Stedelijk Museum of Modern Art

-The Stedelijk Museum of Modern Art closely traces the developments in art of the second half of the 20th century, showcasing the most impressive collection of modern art in Amsterdam.
-The permanent exhibition focuses on De Stijl, Cobra, Nouveau Realisme, Pop Art, Colorfield Painting, Zero and Minimalist Art, while temporary exhibitions on design and applied art are housed in the new wing.
-Many of the masters of modern art are represented here, including Cezanne, Chagall, Picasso, Warhol, Pollock and Lichtenstein, and there is a huge range of mediums, as one would expect from a modern art exhibition.
-The building is cool and artistic and seldom crowded which makes it a breath of fresh air after some of the packed tourist spaces in Amsterdam.
-Numerous events, like workshops and book launches, are hosted in the museum and there is a shop, restaurant and library.
-There are audio guides available in six languages and guided tours by experienced professionals every Sunday at 2.15pm (Dutch) and 3.45pm (English).
-The guided tours are free but cannot be booked in advance - those keen to join must sign up at the museum on the day of the tour.
+The Stedelijk Museum of Modern Art closely traces art-world developments that took place in the second half of the 20th century.
+Art lovers should note that it showcases the most impressive collection of modern art in Amsterdam.
+The institution's permanent exhibition focuses on De Stijl, Cobra, Nouveau Realisme, Pop Art, Color Field Painting, Zero and Minimalist Art, while temporary exhibitions on design and applied art are housed in the new wing.
+Many masters of modern art have a presence in the museum, including Cezanne, Chagall, Picasso, Warhol, Pollock and Lichtenstein.
+The building is cool and artistic and seldom crowded, which makes it a breath of fresh air after some of Amsterdam's packed tourist spaces.
+Tourists may also want to time their visits to coincide with one of the many workshops, book launches or other events the museum hosts.
+They will find a shop, library and restaurant on the premises.
+Audio guides are available in six languages, and free guided tours take place weekly.
+They're conducted in Dutch and English and cannot be booked in advance.

 Address: Museumplein 10, 1071 DJ Amsterdam